-Assessing the materiality of misstatements has a quantitative and qualitative aspect;
+Assessing the materiality of misstatements has quantitative and qualitative aspects;

-With respect to the quantitative aspect the verifier aggregates misstatements in the reported data and compares the individual and aggregated misstatements to the total declared value in the company's report.
-The difference between what the verifier considers the correct total value and what is declared by the company in the annual emissions report is compared to the materiality level.
-If the materiality level is exceeded the impact on the reported data is material.
+With respect to the quantitative aspect, the verifier aggregates misstatements in the reported data and compares the individual and aggregated misstatements to the total declared value in the emissions company's report submitted by the MRV company.
+The difference between what the verifier considers the correct total value and what is declared by the company in the emissions report is then compared to the materiality level.
+If the materiality level is exceeded, the impact of the misstatements on the reported data is material.
 It should be noted that misstatements can individually be minor misstatements but could exceed the materiality level once they are aggregated.